hemantshekhawat/cakephp-gearman/README.md

 		$this->Gearman->addMethod('image_resize', $this);
 	}

+	/**
+	 * To support running ./Console/cake ImageResize as an alternative
+	 * to ./Console/cake ImageResize GearmanShell
+	 */
 	public function main() {
 		$this->Gearman->execute();
 	}

+    /**
+	 * $workload will be a JSON decoded array, if your client
-	public function execute(GearmanJob $job, $workload) {
+	 * sends an array as workload.
+If not, it will be a string */ public function execute(GearmanJob $job, $workload) {
 		// do something useful with $workload
 	}